Doctors & Staff

 She grew up in Montpelier, VT and after high school moved to Charleston, SC to go to College of Charleston.
 She graduated with a BS in Psychology.
 Dr. Klein then spent the next few years working as a veterinary technician at a couple of clinics in the area.
 After some time she decided that she really wanted to pursue a career as a veterinarian.
 She went to Ross University School of Veterinary Medicine on the island of St. Kitt’s.
 She spent 3 years on the island and loved it.
 When she wasn’t studying she did a lot of hiking, snorkeling, and enjoying the fantastic weather!
 Her final year of vet school was completed at Auburn University in Alabama.
 As soon as she finished vet school (August 2010) she moved back to Charleston where she was lucky enough to get a job with Veterinary Emergency Care.

-Besides working as a veterinarian Dr. Klein enjoys going to the beach, reading, and hiking.
-She has two mixed breed dogs that both came from the island and two cats.
+Besides working as a veterinarian, Dr. Klein enjoys going to the beach, reading, and hiking.
+She has two mixed breed dogs, that came from the island, and two cats.